William Barclay Harding: Personal life

-After they were divorced on June 28, 1943 in Nevada, Constance remarried to George L. Weissman and Harding remarried to Mary Newbold (née Reed) Dodge, the daughter of Latham Reed and former wife of Marshall J. Dodge, Jr. (grandson of Josephine Jewell Dodge), in August 1943.
+After they were divorced on June 28, 1943, in Nevada, Constance remarried George Lavan Weissman (1916-1985) and Harding remarried Mary Newbold (née Reed) Dodge, the daughter of Latham Reed and former wife of Marshall J. Dodge, Jr. (grandson of Josephine Jewell Dodge), in August 1943.
 They lived at 435 East 52nd Street in Manhattan and in a 150-year-old farmhouse in Holmdel Township in New Jersey.

 A prominent philanthropist, he served as president of the New Jersey State Home for Boys in Jamesburg and a member of the board of director of the Allenwood Sanatorium.

-Harding died on June 30, 1967 at Monmouth Medical Center in Long Branch, New Jersey.
+Harding died on June 30, 1967, at Monmouth Medical Center in Long Branch, New Jersey.